NVIDIA-AI-IOT/jetson-generative-ai-playground/docs/initial_setup_jon.md

 Once we know the onboard firmware is up-to-date and ready for JetPack 6.x, we can boot Jetson Orin Nano Developer Kit with a microSD card for JetPack 6.2.

-1. Download SD card image on to your PC
+1. Download the SD card image onto your PC

-    On your PC, download the latest JetPack 6.x image for Jetson Orin Nano Developer Kit from the official [JetPack page](https://developer.nvidia.com/embedded/jetpack) or from the below direct link button.
+    On your PC, download the latest JetPack 6.x image for Jetson Orin Nano Developer Kit from the official [JetPack page](https://developer.nvidia.com/embedded/jetpack) or the below direct link button.

     [Jetson Orin Nano Developer Kit<br>JetPack 6.2](https://developer.nvidia.com/downloads/embedded/l4t/r36_release_v4.3/jp62-orin-nano-sd-card-image.zip){ .md-button .md-button--primary }

-2. Use Balena Etcher to flash image to SD card
+2. Use Balena Etcher to flash the image to the SD card

     Insert your microSD card into your PC's SD card slot, and use Balena Etcher to flash the SD card with the image you just downloaded.